Ethics, Licensing and the APA / BPS / MHA 2017 Frameworks

 The National Mental Health Policy of India 2014 and the subsequent Mental Health Action Plan 2020-2025 both acknowledge the need for expanded forensic mental health services and dedicated forensic psychological training, but specific regulatory measures implementing these acknowledgements had not been enacted at the time of this writing.

-Confidentiality is the cornerstone of therapeutic psychology but a significantly attenuated, and often absent, protection in forensic practice.
-Understanding the structure of confidentiality in forensic contexts is essential to providing legally sound notifications to assessees and to managing disclosures professionally.
+Confidentiality is a central protection in therapeutic psychology but is significantly attenuated, and often absent, in forensic practice.
+The structure of confidentiality in forensic contexts governs the notifications that must be given to assessees and the conditions under which disclosures are legally required.

 The basic principle is that forensic evaluations conducted at the request of a court or a party to litigation do not carry the same confidentiality protections as therapeutic relationships.
 This is because the purpose of the evaluation is to produce information for the legal system, not to create a treatment relationship.
 The person being assessed must be notified of this before the evaluation begins.